-The total amount of loans granted in 2011 is EUR 157 billion, and less than 10% is the guaranteed by MI (with insurance license).
+The total amount of loans granted in 2011 is 157 bn€, and less than 10% is the guaranteed by MI (with insurance license).

 There are few market participants (very few "independent" insurers with a significant business volume, a single insurer member of a financial conglomerate, and less than ten mutuals - often with a small volume of written premium).